- Managing Tracks

 Your tracks are presented as a table.
 You can define a new track by pressing the ‘+‘ button or change a track by touching on the wording of the track.

-Flick the track left to delete it or change the order of the tracks using the ‘Edit‘ button and dragging the table entry to a new position.
+Slide the track left to delete it or change the order of the tracks using the eidt (a ‘Folder‘ icon) button and dragging the table entry to a new position.

 The table is grouped into ‘SetLists’.
-A SetList is an ordered list of tracks.
+Each is an ordered list of tracks.
 Use SetLists for the different situations where you play your tracks, perhaps practising with different groups, or for performances.
-The SetList is headed by an area showing its name and some buttons.
-The tracks can be reorganized within the SetList by again using the ‘Edit‘ button and dragging.
-Press ‘Play‘ to play the entire SetList together with an inter-track gap that you assign.
-Configure the length of this gap and the SetList name by pressing ‘Configure‘.
-You can delete empty SetLists by pressing ‘Del‘ and create new ones by pressing ‘New‘.
+The SetList is headed by an area showing its name and some blue buttons.
+The tracks can be reorganised within the SetList by using the ‘Edit‘ (folder icon) button and dragging.
+Press the blue play button to play the entire SetList, including timing gaps between the tracks.
+Configure the length of this gap and the SetList name by pressing Configure (box with a pencil) button.
+You can delete empty SetLists by pressing ‘-‘ button and create new ones by pressing ‘+‘.

-Tracks are duplicated by pressing ‘Duplicate‘.
-The duplicate may then be dragged into another position, perhaps into another SetList.
+Tracks are duplicated by pressing the Duplicate button (two overlapping rectangles).
+The duplicate appears immediately next to the original.
+This duplicate may then be dragged into another position, perhaps into another SetList.